One of the strengths of the Institute is its extraordinary internship program.

 - Florida Blue

-Students are not limited to the internships provided by JU PPI and may seek internship credit for study aboard, employment with public or private organizations involved in public policymaking, or other work experience related to public policy.
+Students are not limited to the internships provided by Institute partners and may seek internship credit for study aboard, employment with public or private organizations involved in public policymaking, or other work experience related to public policy.

 In all cases, students will prepare an internship report for the summer internship experience.
 These reports will be archived and made accessible to future students.